 About the Boston Bound Program

-Available only at the beginning of each year, this Boston Bound Training Program is designed specifically for those runners talented or dedicated enough to have qualified for the Boston Athletic Association Marathon.
+Usually available only at the beginning of each year, Boston Bound is designed specifically for those runners talented or dedicated enough to have qualified for the Boston Athletic Association Marathon.
 It assumes an already high level of fitness, otherwise you would not have been able to meet Boston's strict qualifying standards.
 If a long run of 14 miles in only the second week sounds too far, you probably need to pick another training program.
 Also, unlike my usual 18-week marathon training programs, Boston Bound is only 12 weeks long, beginning in late January for the April race.
 Its increments are designed to prepare you for the unique challenge that Boston presents.
 Finally, it includes only a two-week taper, not three as in most of my other marathon programs.

 At a glanceAuthor: Hal Higdon Length: 12 Weeks Typical Week: 6 Run, 2 Strength, 5 Other, 1 Day Off Longest Workout: 20 miles